How to Transfer Ownership of an LLC Properly? (The Easy Way)

 Writing on a paper

-This notification will affect the person responsible for paying taxes, so it is important to send them a change of ownership letter at least 15 days before January 1st.
+Because this affects who's responsible for paying taxes, send a change of ownership letter at least 15 days before January 1st.
+Don't miss that window.

 Tax Implications